danielkoenig1/2021-ws_do_dk/coursework.md

 ## Content

  1. What is organizational culture?
- 2. How is culture created? -> How to generate a culture
+ 2. How is culture created?
  3. Importance of culture
- 4. what are the types?
+ 4. What are the types?
-    freedom and responsibility -> Netflix, Marketing Agency rules and process -> hospitals
+   freedom and responsibility -> Netflix, Marketing Agency
+    rules and process -> hospitals
  5. Examples for organizational culture (How to connect culture to a company)
     a.
 Google